 In addition to a certificate in periodontics, courses leading to Master of Science and PhD degrees are offered through the Horace H. Rackham School of Graduate Studies.
 The PhD program is tailored to the individual student.
 Opportunities for research experiences at the clinical and basic science levels are available within the department, the school, and through other programs at the University.
 A major research focus of our department is development, maintenance and regeneration of hard and soft tissues lost as a consequence of disease, with strong emphasis on risk factors associated with periodontal disease and the older patient.
 A minimum of 45 semester credit hours, as well as a written thesis and oral defense, are required for an MS degree.

-Housed primarily at the Michigan Center for Oral Health Research (MCOHR), ITI Scholars will also work closely with Graduate Students and Fellows in prosthodontics, pediatric dentistry, orthodontics and oral and maxillofacial surgery at the School of Dentistry, providing a unique interdisciplinary experience.
-Michigan Center for Oral Health Research (MCOHR)and the Department of Periodontics & Oral Medicine (POM) at the U-M School of Dentistry.
+Housed primarily at the Clinical Research Core, ITI Scholars will also work closely with Graduate Students and Fellows in prosthodontics, pediatric dentistry, orthodontics and oral and maxillofacial surgery at the School of Dentistry, providing a unique interdisciplinary experience.

 Ann Arbor, MI 48109-1078 USA